Skip to main content

 Month-by-month weather, crowds, costs, and activities — find your perfect travel window.

-Best months Late March to mid-April (cherry blossom season) and mid-November to early December (autumn foliage)
+Best months Late March to early April (cherry blossoms) and late November to early December (autumn foliage)

 These two windows deliver the most visually spectacular version of Tokyo.
 Cherry blossom season is a once-in-a-lifetime experience, while autumn foliage at temples like Rikugien and Koishikawa Korakuen rivals Kyoto with far fewer crowds.
 For budget travellers, January and February offer the lowest prices with clear winter skies.